modern-skirting-boards

 When selecting skirting boards, it’s essential to consider their functionality, not just their aesthetic appeal.
 Skirting boards protect walls from scuffs, knocks, and wear and tear, especially in high-traffic areas.
 If you have children or pets, durability should be a priority.
 In this case, materials like PVC or hardwood would be better suited, as they’re easier to clean and resistant to damage.

 Skirting boards can also serve a practical purpose, such as concealing wiring or pipes, creating a cleaner and more streamlined look in modern interiors.
 Opting for a slightly deeper skirting board can give you the flexibility to hide unsightly cables while maintaining a neat finish.
+The curves and profiles of skirting boards create a cohesive look that enhances the overall decor of a room.

 Room-by-Room Skirting Board Selection

 High-traffic areas such as hallways or entryways also benefit from more durable skirting boards that can withstand heavy use, while still contributing to the modern aesthetic of the space.
+Well-chosen skirting boards can enhance the aesthetic appeal of a home and attract potential buyers.

 Finishing Touches